 Habitat in the frontcountry areas has been, to some extent, disturbed by past development and visitor use, including the introduction of nonnative plants.
 Because previously disturbed areas provide lower quality wildlife habitat when compared to undisturbed land impacts on wildlife and on wildlife travel corridors throughout the park would be reduced from impacts that would occur in pristine areas.
 However, areas directly outside developed areas and near roads are still considered high quality habitat.
 In general, there would be adverse effects to wildlife and the removal of wildlife habitat as a result of the relocation of park roads or road segments in the Hoh, Kalaloch, Quinault, and Queets areas, and some facility expansion in developed areas.
 Impacts of new construction would be addressed in site-specific environmental assessments.
-After consideration of these factors, the resulting impacts are anticipated to be long-term, adverse and minor.
+After consideration of these factors, the resulting impacts are anticipated to be long-term, adverse, and minor.

-Implementing alternative D would provide for long-term management and protection of the Lake Crescent, Ozette Lake and Queets River watersheds through willing-seller acquisitions of non-park lands or partnerships.
+Implementing alternative D would provide for long-term management and protection of the Lake Crescent, Ozette Lake and Queets River watersheds through willingseller acquisitions of non-park lands or by establishing partnerships.
 The park boundary would be adjusted to incorporate areas near the head of the Lyre River near Lake Crescent to protect Beardslee trout spawning areas.
-These actions would result in long-term moderate beneficial impacts for fisheries in these watersheds.
-There would also be long-term minor to moderate beneficial impacts on wildlife species from these land protection actions.